-The E3 Youth Philanthropy Program brings together local high school students to help realize their vision and hopes for social change.
+The E3 Youth Philanthropy Program connects local high school students to help realize their vision for social change.

-E3, also known as E-Cubed, seeks to educate, engage, and empower local youth to effect positive change in their local and global communities through service learning, leadership training, and grant making activities.
-E3 is one of three youth-oriented programs sponsored by the Los Altos Community Foundation.
+E3 Youth Philanthropy educates, engages, and empowers local youth to create positive change in their local communities.
+E3 is one of three youth-oriented programs sponsored by Los Altos Community Foundation.

 - Develop leadership and communication skills

 E3 participants are residents of or attend school in Los Altos, Los Altos Hills, or Mountain View.
 Interested students must be entering 10th or 11th grade in Fall 2020.